-With the individual savings account (ISA) allowance now at £20,000 –or £40,000 for a couple – it is difficult for many people to save more than that amount each year.
+With the individual savings account (ISA) allowance now at £20,000 or £40,000 for a couple, it is difficult for many people to save more than that amount each year.

 • Income tax on the income produced by your non-ISA investments.
 This income is produced by interest on bond investments (fixed interest) and cash, as well as dividends on equity investments (stocks and shares).
 Income from such investments as cash deposits or bond funds is taxed as savings income.
-Investors may qualify for the personal savings allowance of £1,000 (£500 for higher rate taxpayers) and possibly even the 0% starting rate of tax of up to £5,000, where non-dividend and non-savings income is less than £16,500.
+Investors may qualify for the personal savings allowance of £1,000 (£500 for higher rate taxpayers) and possibly even the 0% starting rate of tax of up to £5,000, where non-dividend and non-savings income is less than £17,570.

 One of the options available is to rebalance your non-ISA investment portfolio at least annually.
-Many investors use their annual ISA allowance by selling the investments they hold directly and reinvesting them into their ISAs.
-In this way you can often realise relatively small gains that may be fully or partially within the annual CGT exempt amount of £11,300.
+Many investors use their annual ISA allowance by selling their investments directly and reinvesting them into their ISAs.
+This way, you can often realise relatively small gains that may be fully or partially within the annual CGT exempt amount of £12,300.
 This reduces the possibility that taxable gains will accumulate to cause you a problem in the future if you wanted to withdraw a large sum from your portfolio.
 With the ISA allowance remaining at £20,000, it might not be long before your directly held investments are transferred into your tax-free ISA account.
 In the meantime, with care, the tax you need to pay on these other investments can be managed efficiently.

-If you'd like to talk to one of our advice team about your personal financial situation, please get in touch.
+If you'd like to talk to one of our advice team about your financial situation, please get in touch.

 Past performance is not a reliable indicator of future performance.
-Investing in shares should be regarded as a long term investment and should fit with your overall attitude to risk and financial circumstances.
+Investing in shares should be regarded as a long-term investment and should fit with your overall attitude to risk and financial circumstances.